 • Issue PADI as the primary certification, and conduct all PADI certification courses and experience programs using methods consistent with PADI Standards and philosophy as outlined in the PADI Instructor Manual.

 • Have no verified Quality Assurance violations within the past six months and no open quality assurance inquiries in progress.
 (A member in review status may not qualify for Master Instructor until the Review status is lifted.)

 • Demonstrate support of the PADI organization in its efforts to establish programs in aquatic education and conservation.

-Ask for more information on special custom made packages that help you become a PADI Master Instructor and I will help you with your PADI Course Director application.
+Ask for more information on special custom made packages that help you become a PADI Master Instructor.
+Before your CDTC application, I will help you with your PADI Course Director application.